- Assistant Professor, Nursing

 Yale University, New Haven, Connecticut

-3/17 Health Matters- International Women’s Day Panelist, Mercy College
+3/17 Health Matters- International Women’s Day Panelist, Mercy University

 11/16 Emergency Care, Kay La Sante, Port au Prince, Haiti

-3/16 Diversity Matters- Break out session leader, Faculty Seminar Day, Mercy College
+3/16 Diversity Matters- Break out session leader, Faculty Seminar Day, Mercy University

 7/15 First Aid, Kay La Sante, Port au Prince, Haiti

-3/15 Guatemala- A Service-Learning Project, Faculty Seminar Day, Poster Presentation, Mercy College
+3/15 Guatemala- A Service-Learning Project, Faculty Seminar Day, Poster Presentation, Mercy University

 4/14 Immigration, Transnational Mothering and Advocacy, Adelphi University, Garden City, NY